xasyhack/xasyhack.github.io/README.md

 - HTTP/1: last-byte synchronization technique
 - HTTP/2: single-packet attack technique, (Using a single TCP packet to complete 20-30 requests simultaneously)

+**Mitigation**
+- Using database transactions can ensure that state changes are atomic, which means they either fully complete or don't happen at all
+- Locks can prevent multiple processes from accessing the same resource simultaneously
+- Ensure that operations can be performed multiple times without changing the result (API Idempotency)
+- Use Message Queues.
+Decouple processes by using message queues.
+This ensures that operations are processed sequentially
+- Avoid mixing data from different storage places.
+If you're fetching user details from a database and payment information from an external API, it's better to first fetch and cache the data from the external API, then operate on the cached data alongside your database transaction
+- Avoid server-side state entirely.
+Store state in a JWT and ensure it's encrypted and signed to prevent tampering.

 ### Race Condition Lab
 - Limit overrun race conditions
   - For 20% off use code at checkout: **PROMO20**